PranavJayachandran/Graph-Visualiser/README.md

 A Website to visualise the graph you want and at the same time do some basic graph operations like DFS, BFS, Dijkstra Algorithm and Minnimum Spanning Algorithm

 ## Disclamer
-The Visulaiser at present is create for nodes with ids only 0 to 99.
+The Visulaiser at present is created for nodes with ids only 0 to 99.
 I would recommend you use numbers in that range to represent the nodes.

 ## Dijkstra Algorithm
 It is a shortest path finding algorithm that I implemented here using Java Script.
 The color of the path with minimum distance is calculated and represent in a different colour.